opensearch-project/documentation-website/_api-reference/cluster-health.md

 Introduced 2.5
 {: .label .label-purple }

-Cluster health by awareness attribute is an experimental feature.
-Therefore, we do not recommend the use of cluster health by awareness attribute in a production environment.
-For updates on the progress of cluster health by awareness attribute, or if you want leave feedback that could help improve the feature, refer to the [GitHub issue]().
+We are introducing the ability to perform a cluster health check on specified awareness attributes of the cluster is an experimental feature.
+We do not recommend using it in a production environment.
+For updates on the progress of the feature, or if you want leave feedback that could help improve it, refer to the [GitHub issue]().
 {: .warning}

 Previously, cluster health check could be performed only for the full cluster.
-Cluster health by awareness attribute lets you perform a cluster health check for a specified awareness attribute (for example, zone or rack).
-With cluster health by awareness attribute, shard allocation awareness attempts to separate primary and replica shards across multiple awareness attribute values.
+You can now perform a cluster health check for a specified awareness attribute (for example, zone or rack).
+With this functionality, shard allocation awareness attempts to separate primary and replica shards across multiple awareness attribute values.
 This partition gives you a closer look into a specific awareness attribute.

 To check cluster health by awareness attribute, specify `awareness_attributes` in the `level` query parameter: